 You may need to pay taxes on additional pension income that you receive if you exceed your annual Personal Allowance.
-If the amount you receive in income from your state pension (including additional pension payments from deferred pension claims), private pensions or company pensions, taxable benefits, or any other income such as employment wages, properties or investments is more than £12,570.
+This is if the amount you receive in income from your private pensions or company pensions, taxable benefits, or any other income such as employment wages, properties or investments is more than £12,570.
 If you have multiple private or company pensions, you may want to consider a pension transfer to keep everything in one place, so it’s easier to keep track of.
-You will also have to pay tax charge on pension payments if the total worth of your state and private pensions exceeds your pension lifetime allowance, £1,073,100.
+You will also have to pay tax charge on pension payments if the total worth of your private pensions exceeds your pension lifetime allowance, £1,073,100.

 Is it worth it to defer pension?

 Are deferred pension benefits worth delaying the claim?
 Deferring state pension has its financial advantages, however, it may not be a good option for everyone, such as people who have not planned other sources of income after retirement.
 It makes more sense for those who also have company pensions or sources of income during retirement, since you would essentially be giving up more than £7,000 of income each year that you defer.

 You should also keep in mind your health and lifestyle when deferring your state pension.
 If you are strong and healthy, you will be able to claim much more money in your pension when you are older.

 The key to successful retirement planning is to understand what your options are and set goals for yourself.
 Moneyfarm’s team of experts and pension guide are both great tools to help you plan for your retirement, so that once you’re there, things go smoothly!

 Why does it make sense financially to defer pension?

 For every week you defer your claim, your state pension accrues interest, resulting in a higher weekly state pension payment once you do decide to claim it.